shinesanthosh/pseudodb/README.md

 ); // Monitors the db and Logs current and previous content of the db when db is changed

 console.log(relations.getRel('test', 'a', 'brother')); // Logs the brother relation of the doc a

+pdb.deleteDoc('test', 'a'); // Deletes the doc with id a

 pdb.deleteDb('test'); //Deletes the db
 ```